None of the clothing in the photos is on my website yet, but it will be up for sale soon!

 School Photo Shoot

 There were eight different backdrops set up for all the models and photographers but there were so many people running around that we just found some random new locations.
 The photo teacher, Dean Tokuno, brought photo equipment in his giant photo trailer.
 That guy amazes me.
 If this wasn't his last semester teaching at ARC (goddamn budget cuts!)
-I would recommend him to any new and experienced photographers.
+I would recommend his class to any new and experienced photographers.
 I managed to take his fashion photo class a year ago, and though I've never spent the time to learn any technical aspects of photography (my camera still scares me!)
 I think I learned a lot from him.
 He's one of the few people in my life who have encouraged me to recklessly go after my dreams and not waste any time.
 He grew up on, I quote, "a dirt farm in yuba city" and from what I gather rose to the top.
 He's not one to brag so I'm not sure how many big magazines his work has been featured in, but he did mention working with lots of celebrities and the supermodels in the 90s- Linda Evangelista and the other 10 grand a day girls.
 More recently, his daughter was a runway model for Oscar de la Renta.
 HOLY shit...

 Now on to the 2nd photo shoot!
 I'll try to keep this description brief.
 I think the movies almost over!
 God knows whats been happening.
 Does Mrs. Benson still not know what Mr. Carpenters identity is?
 Ah, the 50s.
 So, several weeks ago Loriel Andre'a contacted me about clothing for a goth-themed photo shoot she was organizing.
 I would have liked to make custom stuff for the shoot, but didn't have time since it was three days after the semester ended and I had too much homework.
 So I just lent some current designs and some stuff from the fashion show.
 The pictures turned out WONDERFUL...I need to do more shoots with these people!